redhat-developer-demos/java-container/README.md

 # java-container
 Demo project for Java Applications running inside containers - Using Spring Boot

+This application was used for the following blog post: https://developers.redhat.com/blog/2017/03/14/java-inside-docker/

 Build and Deploy java-container locally
 ---------------------------------------